yortuc/serverless-crawler-stack/README.md

 ## Todo

-Doing all these things in a lambda function at once, is not ideal.
-We can break the current lambda function into 3 independent pieces.
+Doing all these things in a lambda function at once is not ideal.
+We can break the current lambda function into 3 independent functions.

-1. Lambda #1: crawl the page, insert listings into dynamodb.
-This will be triggered by EventBridge rule.
+1. Lambda #1: Crawl the page, insert listings into dynamodb.
+This will be triggered by an EventBridge rule.
-2. Lambda #2: read the latest listings from dynamodb, produce an html report and store on S3.
+2. Lambda #2: Read the latest listings from dynamodb, produce an html report and store on S3.
 This will be triggered by a dynamodb insert event.
-3. Lambda #3: send the public url of the html report via a SMS message.
+3. Lambda #3: Send the public url of the html report via a SMS message.
 This will be triggered by an S3 file created event.